Eastern newt: Limb regeneration

 Eastern newts are able to regenerate their limbs that were lost to an injury.
 Forelimb regeneration has been considered to be close to the forelimb development; genes that play a role in forelimb regeneration are known to also be expressed in its developmental stages.
 In addition, they are capable of regenerating their spinal cord, heart, and other organs.
 This ability is thought to be related to their high levels of stem cells, which allow them to repair and regenerate damaged tissues.

 Conservation concerns

 Although eastern newts are widespread throughout North America, they, like many other species of amphibians, are increasingly threatened by several factors including habitat fragmentation, climate change, invasive species, over-exploitation, and emergent infectious diseases.
 The biodiversity of amphibians across the United States is considered to be threatened due to the loss of wetlands and furthermore, their connectivity; since the 1780s, more than 53% of wetlands in the United States have been lost.
 For example, a study found the toxicity of coal-tar pavement on eastern newts sublethal, decreasing their righting ability and swimming speed.
-Wild eastern newts are known hosts of Batrachochytrium dendrobatidis and Ranavirus, as well as the mesomycetozoan Amphibiocystidium ranae'.
+Wild eastern newts are known hosts of Batrachochytrium dendrobatidis and Ranavirus, as well as the mesomycetozoan Amphibiocystidium ranae This mesomycetozoan causes mortality in eastern newt populations, presenting as subcutaneous cysts, which are visible as raised bumps under the skin and in the liver.
 They are also highly susceptible to the newly emergent chytrid fungus Batrachochytrium salamandrivorans.